 Traditional IRAs can be bought with pre-tax funds.
 Nonqualified and Roth IRAs cannot.
 There are also strict limits on investing pre-tax funds in a traditional IRA.

 In general, if you are able to invest pre-tax funds in a traditional IRA, you could have some additional benefits.
 Investing after-tax funds in a Roth IRA can also be beneficial, since money withdrawn later is not taxable.
 However, there are strict limits on investing after-tax funds in a Roth IRA, so be sure to check with your financial and insurance professional on those limits.

 Money taken from a Roth IRA is tax free.
 What you choose to spend your withdrawn Roth money on is a decision separate from the Roth contract.

 If you want to buy an annuity with the Roth funds, you can.
 However, if you want the benefits of an annuity, then you may want to leave the money in your Roth IRA.
 Taking it out of a Roth IRA and reinvesting it in an annuity may not make sense, given the new surrender charges, fees, commissions, etc. that would be involved in a new annuity purchase.

-Ultimately, the tax treatments on an annuity will vary based on individual circumstances that should be reviewed with a financial professional.
+Ultimately, the tax treatments of an annuity will vary based on individual circumstances that should be reviewed with a tax advisor or financial professional.
 Talk with your financial professional to see if an annuity fits your financial needs.